sourav-acharjya/sourav-acharjya/README.md

 ### 🎯 Currently Focusing On

-- ⚡ Mastering Microservices Architecture
+-  Mastering Microservices Architecture
-- 🔐 Learning Advanced DevOps Practices
+-  Learning Advanced DevOps Practices
-- 🌱 Exploring AI/ML Integration in Web Apps
+-  Exploring AI/ML Integration in Web Apps

 ---

 ### ⚡ Fun Fact

-> "I once automated my coffee brewing process using a Raspberry Pi ☕ → 🤖 → 🧑💻"
+> “Fun fact: I can hit sixes on the field and fix bugs off the field.”

 ---